MicrosoftDocs/Managed-Desktop/managed-desktop/operate/update-communications.md

 ms.collection: M365-modern-desktop
 ---

-# Windows quality and feature update communications
+# Windows quality update communications

 There are three categories of communication that are sent out during a Windows quality and feature update: